LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 If either the value in `A` or the target type are not integer types, the value of the remaining bits is indeterminate.
 How those bits participate in the new value is unspecified.
-If both the value in `A` and the target type are integer types, the remaining bits are all zeros, and the value in `A` is zero-extended to the target type (regardless of signedness)..
+If both the value in `A` and the target type are integer types, the remaining bits are all zeros, and the value in `A` is zero-extended to the target type (regardless of signedness).

 If the target type is a pointer type, and the type of the value in `A` was not a pointer type, the result is invalid, and does not point to any memory region,